 How does a Kenyan in America behave?

-The other day I realized that when it comes to adjusting to the American culture, I take the “kicking and screaming” lane – ungracious, overly critical, super sensitive, remarkably adolescent in thought and action.
+The other day I realized that when it comes to adjusting to the American culture, I take the “kicking and screaming” lane: I am ungracious, critical, super sensitive and remarkably adolescent in thought and action.

-Anyway, the more I thought about my unpleasant attitudes, the more I realized that some of us tend to pursue our life/marriage goals the same way.
+The more I thought about my unpleasant attitudes, the more I realized that some of us tend to pursue our marriage goals the same way.

 But a few steps into the journey, we encounter the pain of dreaming.